|

 They are a mixed breed of dog that started in Germany.

-I think ordinated around the early 2000's.
+I think originated around the early 2000's.
 They are

 Designer